ipfs-inactive/blog/src/24-uncensorable-wikipedia/index.md

 > The Internet treats censorship as a malfunction and routes around it.
 > -- John Perry Barlow

+We are happy to announce that **we have published a [snapshot of tr.wikipedia.org, the Turkish version of wikipedia](https://ipfs.io/ipfs/QmQYGetfzpDR3pPR8mGq78yA87Jpe3RE3tUxp9nhDv36bW/wiki/Anasayfa.html) on IPFS**.
+There will be Arabic, Kurdish and English versions coming shortly.
+This blog post includes information on how you can access those snapshots, how you can help mirror them, and why it's so powerful to put content like this on IPFS.

+The effort to put snapshots of Wikipedia onto IPFS is an independent effort undertaken by the IPFS maintainers.
+It is not affiliated with the Wikimedia Foundation and is not connected with the volunteers who contribute to Wikipedia articles.

+## What Triggered This Announcement

 At 8am local time on April 29th, Wikipedia went dark for everyone in Turkey.
 According to the independent watchdog group [Turkey Blocks](https://turkeyblocks.org), the Turkish government has issued a court order that permanently restricts access to the online encyclopedia.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Confirmed: All editions of the <a href="https://twitter.com/hashtag/Wikipedia?src=hash">#Wikipedia</a> online encyclopedia blocked in <a href="https://twitter.com/hashtag/Turkey?src=hash">#Turkey</a> as of 8:00AM local time<a href="https://t.co/ybFolRmsOs">https://t.co/ybFolRmsOs</a> <a href="https://t.co/hI9tn4bHe5">pic.twitter.com/hI9tn4bHe5</a></p>&mdash; Turkey Blocks (@TurkeyBlocks) <a href="https://twitter.com/TurkeyBlocks/status/858189777585262592">April 29, 2017</a></blockquote>